Alexpascual28/rprk_general_control_class/README.md

 <code>The RPRK (Raspberry Pi Robotics Kit) is a kit for robotics development.
 Using the parts in the kit, the user can build a mobile robot and program an algorithm that uses localisation and mapping to solve a maze.
 It includes wheel encoders, a camera and some sensors (2 ultrasonics at both sides, one infrared in front and one camera in front) to navigate the environment.</code>

 <code>This repo offers a serial communication algorithm to control the RPRK platform.
-This system utilizes to main modules, the **RPRK** Python library (**RPRK.py**) and the **RPRK Interface** Arduino sketch (<b>interfaceRPRK.ino</b>).
+This system utilizes two main modules, the **RPRK** Python library (**RPRK.py**) and the **RPRK Interface** Arduino sketch (<b>interfaceRPRK.ino</b>).
 The **RPRK** class and the **interfaceRPRK.ino** sketch form a system for controlling the RPRK robotics platform, using the Raspberry Pi and Arduino Nano 33 BLE, respectively.
 High-level decision-making and processing are handled by the Raspberry Pi, while real-time hardware interactions are managed by the Arduino, combining the strengths of both platforms for effective robot control.</code>

 ---